About Dry Needling

-Dry needling involves a manual therapy technique utilising a very fine needle similar to that used in acupuncture (called a filament) to stimulate tight and tender muscular trigger points that can cause pain, loss of movement, and weakness.
+Dry needling is a manual therapy technique utilising a very fine needle similar to that used in acupuncture to stimulate muscle trigger points that can cause pain, loss of movement, and weakness.

-Dry needling is effective in treating a wide variety of injuries such as shoulder impingement, neck and lower back pain, tennis elbow, and foot pain with running.
+Dry needling is effective in treating a wide variety of injuries such as shoulder pain, neck and lower back pain, tennis elbow, foot pain, shin splints, and headaches.

 How does Dry Needling Work?

 One of the theories behind Dry Needling suggests after an injury, chemicals are released into the injured muscle to begin the healing process.
 These same chemicals, if not cleared from the muscle by the body within a reasonable time, may cause a sustained muscular contraction.
 This contraction is like a cramp and can cause loss of movement and weakness, typically associated with an ache or burning sensation.
 Dry Needling stimulates the tight portion of the muscle to contract, which is followed by a reflexive relaxation of the muscle.